ALL ABOUT DOGS and CATS Resource Center for Canine & Feline Lovers

 Responsible ownership involves all facets of your dog's life.
 Responsible

-, and providing socialization and training to allow him to be
+providing socialization and training to allow him to be comfortable in public

 Every irresponsible owner's actions affects how ALL dogs are viewed by